Please select a partnership to see additional information:

 It is key to remember that the internet can also be a support mechanism for children and young people, where they can contact friends / family and obtain advice.
 Where possible and appropriate, working with the child to use the internet safely after an incident will more beneficial than removing their access and / or devices.

-The internet can be used for many positive purposes, however social networking, gaming sites and apps are often used by perpetrators as an easy, quick way to engage with children with the intention of grooming or exploiting them.
+The internet can be used for many positive purposes, however social networking, gaming sites and apps are often used by perpetrators as an easy, quick way to engage with children and young people with the intention of grooming or exploiting them.
 They may be exposed to new influences and potentially risky or extreme behaviours, through influence from peers and / or influence from older people and groups.

 Internet abuse may also include cyber bullying or online bullying (see Bullying).
 This is when a child is tormented, threatened, harassed, humiliated, embarrassed or otherwise targeted by another child or adult using the Internet and/or mobile devices.
 It is possible for one victim to be bullied by many perpetrators.
 In any case of severe bullying it may be appropriate to consider the behaviour as child abuse by another young person - see Children who Abuse Others and Domestic Abuse